 No business may be transacted at any National Council meeting unless a quorum is present.

-A quorum is eight National Councillors and must include at least two Nationally- Elected Councillors.
+A quorum is a Majority of National Councillors.

 Voting at National Council meetings

 A National Council meeting with a quorum may exercise all the powers and discretions vested in or exercisable by the National Council under this Constitution.